alvinnabil/GoVlash/README.md

 # License

-This project is available and open for learning and personal use
+This project is open source and available for learning and personal use.